 Cast Iron Combo Cooker

-If your dad is living the bread life, consider picking him up a cast iron combo cooker.
-This one creates a nice steam chamber, so that your bread gets a nice crust (without the cost of a professional bread oven).
+If your dad has recently embraced the bread life, consider picking him up a cast iron combo cooker.
+The cast iron means that once the cooker is pre-heated, it'll stay intensely hot for the entirety of your bake, and the snug-fitting parts help to create a nice steam chamber, which helps give your bread a crackly crust (without the cost of a professional bread oven).

 Meat Grinder Attachment